nutanix/calm_runbooks/Network_Management/Floating IP Assignment.md

   <details>
     <summary><b>Description</b></summary>
-    This variable represents the name of a Nutanix Virtual Private Cloud (VPC) and is used to identify and reference a specific VPC within a Nutanix environment.
+    This variable represents the name of a Nutanix Virtual Private Cloud (VPC) of given VM and is used to identify and reference a specific VPC within a Nutanix environment.
     Nutanix VPC (Virtual Private Cloud) is a virtual network infrastructure provided by Nutanix for managing and organizing resources within a cloud environment.
 It is designed to create isolated network environments where virtual machines (VMs) and other resources can be deployed and interconnected securely.

     In Nutanix, a VPC allows users to define their own private network space with its own IP address range, subnets, and routing rules.
 It provides a logical abstraction of the network infrastructure, enabling users to create multiple VPCs within a Nutanix cluster and isolate resources based on different requirements, applications, or tenants.